fey/go-project-242/README.md

 ## Overview

 hexlet-path-size is a CLI utility to calculate the size of files or directories.
-It supports recursive size calculation, human-readable formats, and inclusion of hidden files.
+It supports recursive size calculation, human-readable formats, and inclusion of hidden files.111

 ## Features